longphamkhac/amazonreviews/README.md

 ![spark_application_complete](assets/spark_application_complete.png)

 ### Verify gold star schema in warehouse
-- Gold star schema diagram
+- The image below shows the gold star schema diagram in data warehouse.
 ![gold_star_schema](assets/gold_star_schema.png)
 - After generate gold star schema successfully, we can query in data warehouse for all tables.
 For example, we can query the `dim_store_performance` table and see that the brand `GE Appliances` has the highest revenue, which is nearly `5 million US dollars` !!!
 ![query_warehouse](assets/query_warehouse.png)